intel/neural-compressor/examples/pytorch/eager/image_recognition/imagenet/cpu/qat/README.md

 train  val
 ```

-Examples Of Enabling LPOT Auto Tuning On PyTorch ResNet
+Examples Of Enabling Neural Compressor Auto Tuning On PyTorch ResNet
 =======================================================

-This is a tutorial of how to enable a PyTorch classification model with Intel® Low Precision Optimization Tool.
+This is a tutorial of how to enable a PyTorch classification model with Intel® Neural Compressor.

 ### User Code Analysis

-For quantization aware training mode, Intel® Low Precision Optimization Tool supports four usage as below:
+For quantization aware training mode, Intel® Neural Compressor supports four usage as below:

 1. User specifies fp32 "model", training function "q_func", evaluation dataset "eval_dataloader" and metric in tuning.metric field of model-specific yaml config file, this option does not require customer to implement evaluation function.
 2. User specifies fp32 "model", training function "q_func" and a custom "eval_func" which encapsulates the evaluation dataset and metric by itself, this option require customer implement evaluation function by himself.
 3. User specifies fp32 "model", "calibration_dataloader", "eval_dataloader", and metric, optimizer, criterion in model-specific yaml config file.
-LPOT will construct buildin training function and evaluation function this option.
+Neural Compressor will construct buildin training function and evaluation function this option.
 4. User specifies fp32 "model", "calibration_dataloader", a custom "eval_func", and optimizer, criterion in model-specific yaml config file.
-LPOT will only construct buildin  evaluation function this option.
+Neural Compressor will only construct buildin  evaluation function this option.

-As ResNet18/50/101 series are typical classification models, use Top-K as metric which is built-in supported by Intel® Low Precision Optimization Tool.
-So here we integrate PyTorch ResNet with Intel® Low Precision Optimization Tool by the first or third use cases for simplicity.
+As ResNet18/50/101 series are typical classification models, use Top-K as metric which is built-in supported by Intel® Neural Compressor.
+So here we integrate PyTorch ResNet with Intel® Neural Compressor by the first or third use cases for simplicity.

 ### With buildin training function